alrichardbollans/spatial-preposition-annotation-tool-unity3d/calculation_explanations.md

 ### Containment
 `containment` is calculated by first calculating the volume of overlap of the axis-aligned bounding boxes of `e1` and `e2`.
 This volume is then divided by the volume of the axis-aligned bounding box of `e1`.

-### F_covers_g (Note, could be improved)
+### F_covers_g

 `f_covers_g` relies on a few variables.

-Firstly `projection_angle`: this is set to 10 degrees and accounts for the fact that as a covering object moves further from the object it is covering we may be more lenient about it covering the entire object.
-(Note: I actually think this should be changed --- we really are less lenient)

-Next `height_seperation`: if the bottom of `e2` is above the top of `e1` then the height seperation is `height_separation = bottom of e2 - top of e1`.
+Firstly `height_seperation`: if the bottom of `e2` is above the top of `e1` then the height seperation is `height_separation = bottom of e2 - top of e1`.
 Else, if the bottom of `e1` is above the top of `e2` then the height seperation is `height_separation =  bottom of e1 - top of e2`.
 Else the height seperation is 0.

+Next `projection_angle`: this is set to 5 degrees and accounts for the idea that as a covering object moves further from the object it is covering, it must be larger to provide the same covering function.
+Imagine an umbrella moving further and further away above somebody.

-The projection angle and height seperation are then used to create the horizontal area that `e1` covers.
-The area of overlap of this area with the horizontal area of `e2` is then calculated.
-This overlap area is then divided by the total horizontal area of `e2`.
+The projection angle and height seperation are then used to create the horizontal area that `e1` is aiming to cover, `new_e2_area` --- the area of `e2` plus the extra.
+The area of overlap of this area with the horizontal area of `e1` is then calculated.
+This overlap area is then divided by the total horizontal area of `new_e2_area`.

 ### G_covers_f
 `g_covers_f` is the same as `f_covers_g` but with `e1` and `e2` swapped.